-Relpax may interact with other medicines.
-It is very important for you to tell your doctor about all the medicines you are currently taking, including your over-the-counter (non-prescription) medicines.
-The migraine journal can help you keep a list of all of your medicines.
-It is also important that you tell your doctor if you are taking any dietary supplements such as herbs or vitamins.
-Your doctor can best help you avoid any unpleasant side effects if he or she knows about everything that you are taking.
+Topamax may interact with other medicines.
+It is extremely important for you to tell your doctor about all the medicines you are currently taking, including your over-the-counter (non-prescription) medicines.
+The migraine journal can help you keep a list of all of your medicines so that any possible drug interactions can be evaluated.
+Do not stop taking any medication without telling your doctor.

 Written & reviewed by: Lisa Erwin R.Ph.
 CGP | Last review date: Dec 2010.
 Click the References Link below for a complete list of references.